 Do you choose a house size to accommodate your stuff or your lifestyle?
 Most people choose a house that will be big enough for all their current and anticipated further belongings.

-By following this common rational, your stuff dictates the size of your house, the size of your mortgage payment, the size of your utility bills, the size of your home insurance premium, and size of your workload to maintain it.
+By following this common rationale, your stuff dictates the size of your house, the size of your mortgage payment, the size of your utility bills, the size of your home insurance premium, and the size of your workload to maintain it.
 Shouldn’t it be the other way around?

 If you choose a small house instead you cut all of your expenses dramatically.
 You also greatly reduce the amount of time that is needed to keep it clean and functionally sound.

-Another popular rational in choosing the size of a house is in the anticipation of the possibility that you may feel obligated to host a party, family gathering, or meeting.
+Another popular rationale for choosing the size of a house is in the anticipation of the possibility that you may feel obligated to host a party, family gathering, or meeting.
 Again your decision on your finances, freedom, and lifestyle is being dictated by social norms and pressures.

 Don’t get me wrong, I enjoy hosting a party.
 But it’s also a lot of work, produces a greater likelihood of accidents that cause damage, and the traffic can contaminate all the surfaces of your home with germs.
 I know that sounds antisocial, but there are alternatives that allow you to have better parties without buying a big house to have them in and all the headaches that go with it.

 You can have your bashes at public parks, community facilities, restaurants, hotels, and more.
 Some restaurants will provide a free private room when everyone in the group is going to buy a meal.
 And you could arrange for a set menu of three or four meal options and get a lower fixed price and have everyone pay their equal share.
 Drinks would be paid individually.
 Although more pricey, hotels are an ideal place to hold celebrations especially if they involve people coming in from out of town.
 If the group is big enough you can negotiate lower pricing if it’s a fixed menu and lower rates on sleeping rooms.